choytoy/e-seraph/README.md

 -Then select a paradigm that best addresses how you'd like to reflect on this question:
 a.
 Solo - 1 Card spread: This paradigm will prompt you to select a single card, for quick reflections or simple meditation.
 b.
 Chrono - 3 Card Spread: This paradigm will have you select 3 cards.
 One will represent lessons from your past, one will represent the present question at hand, and the last will represent things to consider for the future.
 c.
-Branch - 2 Card Spread: This paradigm will have you select 2 cards.
-Each card will represent a separate consideration for you to consider when addressing your question.
+Fork - 2 Card Spread: This paradigm will have you select 2 cards.
+Each card will represent a separate consideration for you to contemplate when addressing your question.
 Choose the one that resonates most with you.
 -Once you have chosen your spread, you will be prompted to choose face-down cards.
 They will be flipped over to reveal their meaning.
 -Read the corresponding guide, and take notes if you wish.
 The cards can be used as journaling prompts, for example.